Supplements and Treatments

 -

 Mestinon (pyridostigmine bromide) - emerging evidence for supporting aerobic capacity, fatigue, muscle strength and mental clarity.
 Used 'off-label' in New Zealand.
-Refer to our leaflet.
+Refer to our Mestinon leaflet.

 Potential Therapies